alphadoc-io/action-update-api/README.md

 # action-update-api

-This is a repository contains a [GitHub action](https://docs.github.com/en/actions) that takes an [OpenAPI](https://www.openapis.org) spec file and uploads it to [alphadoc](https://alphadoc.io).
+This repository contains a [GitHub action](https://docs.github.com/en/actions) that takes an [OpenAPI](https://www.openapis.org) spec file and uploads it to [alphadoc](https://alphadoc.io).

 ## Setup

-### Alphadoc Organisation
+### Alphadoc Organization

-Follow [these steps](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) to set the Alphadoc Organisation as an environment variable for your repo.
-Name the variable "ALPHADOC_ORGANISATION" and assign the Organisation value to it.
-If my login link is https://demo.alphadoc.io, than my organisation name is `demo`.
+Follow [these steps](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) to set the Alphadoc Organization as an environment variable for your repo.
+Name the variable "ALPHADOC_ORGANIZATION" and assign the Organization value to it.
+If my login link is https://demo.alphadoc.io, then my organization name is `demo`.

-### Alphadoc Project ID
+### Alphadoc Project Version ID

-Visit to the editor https://{organisation}.alphadoc.io/editor, click on your Project and retrieve the Project ID from the URL.
-The first value after `editor` is the Project ID.
-In our example the Project ID is `a6bf4715-111d-4d59-bcd4-de90aa725b93`.
+Visit to the editor https://{organization}.alphadoc.io/editor, click on your Project and retrieve the Project Version ID from the URL.
+The first value after `editor` is the Project Version ID.
+In our example the Project Version ID is `a6bf4715-111d-4d59-bcd4-de90aa725b93`.

 ```
 https://demo.alphadoc.io/editor/a6bf4715-111d-4d59-bcd4-de90aa725b93/pages/26e3aba7-77e0-4f70-9554-8e827fe90b44
 ```

-Follow the same steps as for the Organisation to configure the Project ID as a Github Action variable.
+Follow the same steps as for the Organization to configure the Project Version ID as a Github Action variable.

-### Alphadoc Document ID
+### Alphadoc API Spec ID

 Visit to the editor (https://{yourcompanyname}.alphadoc.io/editor), click on your Project and go to the API upload section.
-Inspect the network tab and grab the ID that is returned in the `items` parameter in the `GET /documents` endpoint.
+Inspect the network tab and grab the ID that is returned in the `items` parameter in the `GET /v1/projectVersions/{projectVersionId}/apiSpecs` endpoint.

-Follow the same steps as for the Project ID to configure the Document ID as a Github Action variable.
+Follow the same steps as for the Project Version ID to configure the API Specification ID as a Github Action variable.

 ### Add API Key

-As the final step of the process, generate an Alpadoc API Key by visiting `<ORGANIZATION>.alphadoc.io/editor/settings/organization?section=api_key` and clicking `Generate API Key`.
+As the final step of the process, generate an Alpadoc API Key by visiting `<ORGANIZATION>.alphadoc.io/editor/settings/user/api-keys` and clicking `Generate API Key`.

 Copy the generated API key to you clipboard and go to [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#about-encrypted-secrets) in Github.
-Save the secret as "ALPHADOC_APIKEY".
+Save the secret as "ALPHADOC_API_KEY".

 ### Location of OpenAPI file